 The essentials that you will need for wallpapering are:

-- Wallpaper (obviously) - but enough of it.
+Wallpaper (obviously) - but enough of it.
 To make sure you purchase enough roles, measure the width and height of all your walls, then use a wallpaper calculator (which you can find online or download as an app.)
 Simply Google 'Wallpaper Calculator' to find a host of options from credible sites.
-Your wallpaper will have all the details about it, including the pattern repeat (the measurement which tells you how far down the roll the pattern will match up again) on the seller's website, on the back of the sample you've ordered (or on the label in the roll if you have one alreaady.)
+Your wallpaper will have all the details about it, including the pattern repeat (the measurement which tells you how far down the roll the pattern will match up again) on the seller's website, on the back of the sample you've ordered (or on the label in the roll if you have one already.)
 You will need these details to calculate the number of rolls you will need.
+The wallpaper used in this post is called ‘Sumi’ by Harlequin and you can purchase it here.

-- A sharp wallpaper trimming knife and a pair of scissors.
+A sharp wallpaper trimming knife or snap blade and a pair of scissors.
 Using the knife is easier, but scissors are better for bits of wallpaper that won't cut because they are soggy from the glue.
 You'll also need the scissors to cut the paper off the roll.

 The prep work: